 - Not designed for operation at high altitudes

-- Cannot be connected to larger propane tanks
+- It cannot be connected to larger propane tanks

 - Maximum operating elevation of 7000 Ft.